-When burned wet wood must release water stored within the wood.
+Wet wood, when burned, must release water stored within the wood.
 This cools the fire, creates creosote, and hampers a complete burn.
 Ask any experienced wood burner and he or she will agree: dry wood is crucial to good performance.